JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Real Data Applications

 \subsection{Application to Mouse visual cortex STARmap data}

-The STARmap data \citep{starmap} consist gene expression from the visual cortex of mice after 1 hour of exposure to light following four days of dark exposure.
-This experiment was conducted to study how exposure to light plays an excitatory or inhibitory role on gene expression and how this effect varies over the spatial domain of the visual cortex.
-We randomly picked one mouse.
-There are 160 genes across 891 locations on the visual cortex, exhibiting a variety of spatial patterns.
-Some of these spatial patterns are shown in Figure \ref{fig:starmap-patterns}.
+The STARmap data \citep{starmap} measures gene expression in the mouse visual cortex after one hour of light exposure following four days of dark exposure, to study how light exposure modulates gene expression and how these effects vary spatially across the visual cortex.
+We analyzed one randomly selected mouse, comprising $160$ genes measured across $891$ spatial locations.
+Representative spatial expression patterns are shown in Figure~\ref{fig:starmap-patterns}.

-We performed the same preprocessing steps and used the same settings as mentioned in the breast cancer data application for the three SVG detection methods.
-JASPER detected 53 spatially varying genes of various spatial patterns, compared to 45 and 22 SVGs detected by SPARK and SpatialDE, respectively.
-Most of the genes detected to be spatial by our model were indeed spatially varying based on visual examination.
-The expression patterns of two of these are shown in Figure \ref{fig:starmap-patterns} (a) \& (b).
-Our model was also able to capture all 13 genes highlighted to be spatially varying in the original STARmap study \citep{starmap} compared to 11 detected by SPARK and only 3 by SpatialDE.
-As these 13 genes are known to be biologically important and also known to exhibit spatial dependencies, this result provides an empirical validation of our model compared to competing models.
-Among the genes not detected to be spatial by our model, most of them had low or zero expression values with only a few non-zero values.
+The same preprocessing steps were performed under settings mentioned in the breast cancer data application for each SVG detection method.
+JASPER detected 53 SVGs of various spatial patterns, compared to 45 and 22 SVGs detected by SPARK and SpatialDE, respectively.
+Most of the genes detected to be spatial by JASPER were indeed highly spatially varying.
+Figure \ref{fig:starmap-patterns} (a) \& (b) displays the spatial patterns for two such genes.
+Further, JASPER captured all 13 SVGs highlighted originally in \cite{starmap} compared to 11 detected by SPARK and only 3 by SpatialDE.
+As these 13 genes are known to be biologically important and also known to exhibit spatial dependencies, this result provides an empirical validation of JASPER against competing methods.
+Among the JASPER-detected non-SVGs, most of them had low or zero expression values with only a few non-zero values.
 In contrast, SPARK and SpatialDE were often unable to capture genes that had sparse clusters of high expression.
-For example, in Figure \ref{fig:starmap-patterns}(b), gene Gad1, which encodes the enzyme glutamate decarboxylase 67 and is crucial for the development and function of the nervous system including spatial memory, was detected by JASPER, but not by the two competing methods.
-A selection of some of the genes detected only by JASPER along with their biological significance is included in Table A3 in the Supplementary Materials.
+For example, in Figure \ref{fig:starmap-patterns}(b), gene Gad1, which encodes the enzyme glutamate decarboxylase 67 and is crucial for the development and function of the nervous system including spatial memory, was only detected by JASPER.
+Selected JASPER-detected SVGs along with their biological significance are provided in Table \ref{genes-starmap} of Supplementary Materials.
+Lastly, as an additional validation of the genes identified by these methods, we compared the SVGs identified by each of the methods with the curated list of 898 genes associated with visual areas from the Harmonizome database \citep{harmonizome}.
+As shown in Figure \ref{fig:starmap-patterns}(f), 35.3\% of the genes obtained by JASPER were part of the Harmonizome list, compared to 27.1\% and 5.5\% for SPARK and SpatialDE respectively, which demonstrates that JASPER is able to capture more genes associated with the visual areas.